PAL

 تقويم الشعرى اليمانيّة

-Astrometeorological predictions for a given Coptic year based on the position of the Moon in the zodiacal signs at the time of the heliacal rising of Sirius.
+Predictions of meteorological, social and political events for the Coptic year to come based on the position of the Moon in the zodiacal signs at the time of the heliacal rising of Sirius.
 The text is divided into twelve chapters for the twelve signs.
-Each chapter is structured as follows: predictions based on the Moon in each decan of that sign; predictions based on the Moon in that sign; a list of things to buy and sell.
+Each chapter is structured as follows: predictions based on the position of the Moon in each decan of the sign concerned; predictions based on the position of the Moon in that sign; a list of goods to buy and sell.

-The text is a relatively recent representative of the Malḥama-tradition, its sole known manuscript dating from 1822-3 (on this tradition and its witnesses, see Schmidl, who provides further literature).
-Its ascription to ‘Ḥākimī, Hermes the wise and Ptolemy’ (Kitāb al-Ḥākīmī wa-Hirmis al-ḥakīm wa-Baṭlīmūs) is peculiar in that Hermes and Ptolemy are commonly regarded as authorities in the Malḥama-tradition while the character of al-Ḥākimī is less known.
+Origin: The date of composition of the work is unknown and the only extant manuscript is dated 1822-3.
+The tradition of predictions based on the sign of the Moon at the rising of Sirius is considerably older (for a brief discussion of this genre and Ptolemy’s place in it, see B.4.1).
+The title of the present work mentions ‘Ḥākimī, Hermes the wise, and Ptolemy’ (Kitāb al-Ḥākīmī wa-Hirmis al-ḥakīm wa-Baṭlīmūs) as its authors.
+This is peculiar in that Hermes and Ptolemy are commonly regarded as authorities in similar texts, while the character of al-Ḥākimī is less known.
 It is possible that the original title was Kitāb al-ḥakīmay Hirmis wa-Baṭlīmūs, and that the scribe misinterpreted al-ḥakīmay as a personal name.
-However, various astrometeorological treatises preserved in Cairo are ascribed to one ʿAlī l-Ḥākimī l-Baṣrī, ʿAlī l-Ḥākim al-Baṣīr or the like, a name explained by King as a corruption of the epithet al-ḥakīm al-baṣīr.
-Hence, the mention of al-Ḥākimī in the present manuscript may also be an intended reference to this ʿAlī l-Ḥākimī l-Baṣrī.
+However, several treatises on the same topic preserved in Cairo manuscripts are ascribed to one ʿAlī l-Ḥākimī l-Baṣrī, ʿAlī l-Ḥākim al-Baṣīr, or the like, a name that has been explained as a corruption of the epithet al-ḥakīm al-baṣīr (‘the knowledgeable wise man’; cf. David A. King, A Survey of the Scientific Manuscripts in the Egyptian National Library, Winona Lake: Eisenbrauns / Cairo: The American Research Center in Egypt, 1986, p.
+27, no. A22).
+Hence, the mention of al-Ḥākimī in the present work may also be an intentional reference to this ʿAlī l-Ḥākimī l-Baṣrī.

 Text: [Berlin, SBPK, Wetzstein II 1155]